-When you’re ready to get started, it’s important to do everything you can to set yourself up for success.
-When you know the right financial steps to take before starting a business, you can better prepare for the unique challenges of entrepreneurship.
+While the appeal is easy to understand, leaving a job to start your own business or enter the freelance life can be hard if you haven’t done it before.
+That’s why it’s important to do everything you can to set yourself up for success.
+When you know the right financial steps to take first, you can better prepare for the unique challenges of starting a business.

 - KNOW YOURSELF

-Just as you should aim to understand the market and industry that you want to break into before you quit your job and pursue entrepreneurship, it’s also incredibly important that you understand yourself.
+Just as you should aim to understand the market and industry that you want to break into before you quit your job and pursue entrepreneurship or solopreneurship, it’s also incredibly important that you understand yourself.

 Why do you want to start your own business?
 What goals (personal or financial) are you trying to accomplish?
 What does success look like to you?
 What does failure look like to you?
 How much risk are you willing to stomach as you work to get your business off the ground?